They’re trending for both men and women. But wondering how to buy a wood watch properly? Read on!

 - Look for a long Warranty: a reputable watchmaker will back their product.
 This is a great sign that the brand intends to take care of their customers

-Purchasing a watch should be a long term investment, and when you buy a wood watch, you’re putting money not only into the longevity of an accessory that should last for decades, but into the environment, too.
+Purchasing an ethical watch should be a long term investment.
+And when you know how to buy a wood watch correctly, you’re putting money not only into the longevity of an accessory that should last for decades, but into the environment, too.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!